Loosetooth/epola-space-nextra/README.md

 ![Front page lattice structure](./front-page-lattice-structure-cropped-optimized.svg)

 This is an electronic version of the book "The Electron-Positron Lattice Space" by Menahem Simhony.
-A PDF version of this book is [available here](https://www.epola.co.uk/Simhony/PaperBack_dnld.htm).
+A PDF version of this book is [publically available here](https://www.epola.co.uk/Simhony/PaperBack_dnld.htm).

 The quality of this PDF version is not so great however, that's the reason this digital version was made.

-All copyright stays with the respective copyright owners.
+The content was not changed, and all copyright stays with the respective copyright owners.